 Chapter activities are as simple as getting together for coffee, a potluck, a walk or an excursion to a restaurant for tapas.
 Many chapters offer programs to help new pilgrims learn about and prepare for the Camino.
 Some chapters join together for a weekend of communal meals, hikes and conversation.
 Local chapter coordinators have no limit to their creativity!

 If you are traveling to an area with a local chapter, check the calendar to find out whether an event is scheduled.
 Contact the chapter coordinators if you’d like to attend.

 If there's no local chapter in your area...

 We will guide you in the chapter formation process to identify new and veteran pilgrims willing to create and sustain a new American Pilgrims on the Camino chapter.

-If you already have a group that is meeting for Camino-related activities or if you would like to start a group in your area, consider becoming a formally recognized Local Chapter of American Pilgrims, follow this link to our Local Chapter Formation page.
+If you already have a group that meets for Camino-related activities, and you’d like to consider becoming a formally recognized local chapter of American Pilgrims, follow this link to our Local Chapter Formation page.

 We are pleased to announce the recent formation of several new chapters: our newest chapters Ventura County, Los Angeles County and Inland Empire in Southern California.
 If you live in one of these areas, check out the chapter’s page by clicking on the map or find it in the list below.